The undergraduate program currently has 99 students, the master’s program has 44 students, and the Ph.D. program has 14 students.

-There are three full-time faculty in the Sport Management program.
+There are nine full-time and adjunct faculty who support the Sport Management program.

 Undergraduate applications are due on February 1st each year.
 Students apply in February of their sophomore year (4th semester) to begin the program in the fall of their junior year (5th semester).
 For more information, see the Undergraduate – How to Apply page.
 The master’s program application deadline is December 1st.
 Admissions decisions are made by late January and students are expected to notify the program and university of their intent by May 1st.
 The Ph.D. program application deadline is December 1st if funding is desired, and February 1st if funding is not desired.
 Decisions are made by February 15th and students are expected to notify the university of their intent by April 15th.
 For more information, see the Graduate Programs – How to Apply page.

 Undergraduate – we are looking for students with a 3.0 cumulative grade point average in their first two years at UConn.
 We also want them to have completed their general education requirements for Sport Management prior to beginning the program.
 Related work or internship experience is preferred.
 Graduate – UConn requires that students have a 3.0 cumulative grade point average from their undergraduate institution to be admitted into the graduate school.
 The same is expected for the master’s grade point average for students applying for the Ph.D. program.
 ONLY the Ph.D. candidates are required to take the Graduate Record Exam (GRE's) however the program does not use a cut-off score for the GRE's.
 Your application will be reviewed holistically and GRE scores will be considered as one of many components to your application.
 Related work or internship experience is a plus.
-Please see the Graduate School site for more information if you do not meet these criteria or if you are an international student, you will need to submit TOEFL Scores.
+If you are an international student, you will need to submit TOEFL Scores.
 For more information about applying as an international student, visit the International Students Checklist.

-Please see the respective undergraduate and graduate “How to Apply” pages in the Future Students section for details on deadlines, materials, and application procedures.
+Please see the respective undergraduate and graduate “How to Apply” pages for details on deadlines, materials, and application procedures.

 Please visit the Department of Residential Life for information on housing.